ObolNetwork/obol-docs/docs/faq/contributions.md

 Cᵢ = R × pᵢ × 0.01 × 1.01

 where pᵢ is the split percentage for the i-th operator.
+We multiply by 1.01 to ensure that the full 1% contribution is accurately distributed among operators, compensating for the initial deduction of 1% from the total rewards.

-## I’ve already run a mainnet Obol DV?
+## I’m already running a mainnet Obol DV?
 What about me?

 If you are running an existing mainnet DV without the 1% split, you will not have tracked contributions and will need to deploy a new DV configuration to participate.